 The loss can hit them harder than younger people as they are not being kept busy with work and children and may not have the support of family.
 It is vital for a pensioner to look after themselves and try to find new purpose.
 Volunteering or helping friends to look after their pets, perhaps offer fostering services to a local shelter or rescue.

 The best advice we here at Dogs Barn can give for those coping with losing a dog is that, no matter how you feel, you need to look after yourself.
 Stay hydrated and even though you may not be able to face food try to eat little and often to keep your strength up.

 Make sure you get some exercise as that releases endorphins that make you feel better.
 Don’t cut yourself off from people try to have face to face contact with someone every day.
 It’s Ok to smile a little, a good tip is assigning time for grieving when you can let go of your emotions and reduce the time a little each day.

 Everyone reacts to the loss of a dog differently so no you are not going crazy to feel the way you do.
-Unfortunately, no-one can tell you when the pain will go away, in many cases it doesn't for a long long time.
-Time is a great healer and eventually you will find yourself looking back at all the good times you had together with a fond smile.
-The love and joy a dog brings to its owner is unique and something that will remain with you forever.
+Unfortunately, no-one can tell you when the pain will go away, in many cases it doesn’t for a long long time.
+Time is a great healer and eventually, you will find yourself looking back at all the good times you had together with a fond smile.
+The love and joy a dog brings to its owner are unique and something that will remain with you forever.